-Top 29 Aerospace Engine startups
+Top 31 Space Engine and Propulsion startups

 These startups are developing engines for rockets, spacecraft and satellite propulsion, deep space exploration vehicles.